aqiu384/p5r-walkthrough/src/ace-walkthrough.md

 * Talk to Justine in Velvet Room, Strength Rank 1
 * **Strength confidant can be continued anytime before 12/24**
 * **Reach barrier in Museum Palace**
+* **Need free slot in stock to unlock "The Purpose of a Thief" when recruiting Regent during scripted encounter**
 ##### Evening
 * Study at Leblanc (Knowledge +3)